 As a full-service coin and bullion dealer, we also offer fully secure vault storage at our depository.
-We have the expertise to assist customers in opening a precious metals IRA and have sustained an A+ rating with the Better Business Bureau (BBB).
+We have the expertise to assist customers in opening a precious metals IRA.

 GC makes it easy when you sell to us, providing a straightforward two-way market for gold and silver bullion.
 Thanks to our high volume of sales, we can offer very low premiums on all of our bullion items.